icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 to get around this by using :command:`sudo` to write to this directory, this should be highly discouraged.

-There are two ways to get around this unfortunate default behavior: one is to install new python modules in your own ``.local`` directory, the other is to use :py:mod:`virtualenv`.
+There are three ways to get around this unfortunate default behavior: one is to install new python modules in your own ``.local`` directory, the other is to use :py:mod:`virtualenv`.
 Both of these methods will install python modules in a subfolder of your home directory, which will overide the system defaults.
-For both of them you will need to first install :command:`pip`.
+The third method is to use homebrew to install a newer version of python.
+This will put a python binary in ``/usr/local/bin`` which will override the system python.
+Python modules installed with pip will be then be placed in ``/usr/local`` instead.
+This is the perfered method and the only way to get python3.

 Installing in ~/Library/
 ........................